flyteorg/flyte/README.md

 </html>

 - Used at _Scale_ in production by **500+** users at Lyft with more than **1 million** executions and **40+ million** container executions per month
+- A data aware platform
 - Enables **collaboration across your organization**, as in:
   - Execute distributed data pipelines/workflows
   - Reuse tasks across projects, users, and workflows
+  - Makes it easy to stitch together workflows from different teams and domain experts
   - Backtrace to a specified workflow
   - Compare results of training workflows over time and across pipelines
   - Share workflows and tasks across your teams
+  - Simplifies the complexity of multi-step, multi-owner workflows
-- **[Quick registration](https://docs.flyte.org/projects/cookbook/en/latest/tutorial.html)** -- start locally and scale to the cloud instantly
+- **[Quick registration](https://docs.flyte.org/en/latest/getting_started.html)** -- start locally and scale to the cloud instantly
 - **Centralized Inventory** constituting Tasks, Workflows and Executions
 - **gRPC / REST** interface to define and execute tasks and workflows
 - **Type safe** construction of pipelines -- each task has an interface which is characterized by its input and output; thus, illegal construction of pipelines fails during declaration rather than at runtime
-- Supports multiple **[data types](https://docs.flyte.org/projects/cookbook/en/latest/core.html)** for machine learning and data processing pipelines, such as Blobs (images, arbitrary files), Directories, Schema (columnar structured data), collections, maps etc.
+- Supports multiple **[data types](https://docs.flyte.org/projects/cookbook/en/latest/auto/type_system/index.html)** for machine learning and data processing pipelines, such as Blobs (images, arbitrary files), Directories, Schema (columnar structured data), collections, maps etc.
 - Memoization and Lineage tracking
+- Provides logging and observability
 - Workflow features:
   - Start with one task, convert to a pipeline, attach **[multiple schedules](https://docs.flyte.org/projects/cookbook/en/latest/auto/deployment/workflow/lp_schedules.html)**, trigger using a programmatic API, or on-demand
   - Parallel step execution